Signatures of Jet Drift in QGP Hard Probe Observables: Introduction.

 In previous work \cite{Sadofyev:2021ohn}, as part of the effort to develop the full theoretical framework of QCD dynamics in matter, the authors have shown that the momentum broadening of a hard parton has an $\mathcal{O}(\mu/E)$ anisotropic component, $\mu$ being a medium scale and $E$ the parton energy, which couples to the local collective flow velocity $\vec{u}$ in a thermal QGP.
 On average, this results in a net deflection of the parton in the direction of $\vec{u}$: the so called ``jet drift" effect.
-The aggregation of the locally anisotropic jet drift effect over the path length creates a global correlation between the inclusive azimuthal distribution of hard particles and the geometric anisotropy of the medium (the eccentricity $\varepsilon_n$), enhancing the corresponding anisotropic flow $v_n^{hard}$ of hard particles \cite{Antiporda:2021hpk} defined as
+The aggregation of the locally anisotropic jet drift over the path length creates a global correlation between the inclusive azimuthal distribution of hard particles and the geometric anisotropy of the medium (the eccentricity $\varepsilon_n$).
+This enhances the corresponding anisotropic flow $v_n^{hard}$ of hard particles \cite{Antiporda:2021hpk}, defined by standard Fourier decomposition as

 where $\psi_n^{hard}$ is the angle of the $n^{th}$ harmonic hard particle event plane \cite{Noronha-Hostler:2016eow}.
 We emphasize that jet drift represents an additional level of coupling to the medium geometry, distinct from the sensitivity to the path length dependence, although jet drift does nontrivially mix with these effects.
 However, $ \mu/E \ll 1$ at large parton energy $E$ suggests that modifications of hard probe observables might be small.
 Furthermore, one may reasonably question whether anisotropies due to the medium velocity field survive averaging over fluctuating events.
 Thus, it is imperative to investigate this question on an event-by-event level.
 We note that power-suppressed (``sub-eikonal'') corrections like jet drift can modify every part of the jet production cross section: the hard scattering, the medium matrix elements, and the hadronization process.
 Jet drift, which selects on locally \textit{asymmetric} interactions that can only come from the medium, therefore provides a first window into effects that go beyond the well-understood, leading-power formalism.